JungeAlexander/JungeAlexander.github.io/pages/projects.md

 # <a name="curr">Current projects</a>

+I recently started a postdoctoral research position in biomedical text mining.
+My research combines supervised machine learning approaches with unsupervised, co-occurrence based techniques to infer associations between genes, proteins, chemicals, or diseases.
+I am particularly excited about applying advances in deep learning for natural language processing to answer biomedical questions.
+Stay tuned for further updates.

+# <a name="prev">Previous projects</a>

-As part of my PhD at the
+As part of my PhD studies at the
-[Center for non-coding RNA in Technology and Health (RTH)](http://rth.dk/), University of Copenhagen, Denmark, I work on the following projects.
-My thesis supervisor is
+[Center for non-coding RNA in Technology and Health (RTH)](http://rth.dk/), University of Copenhagen, Denmark, I worked on the following projects.
+My thesis supervisor was
 [Jan Gorodkin](http://rth.dk/~gorodkin/).

 ## Integrating RNA and protein interactions